UCBerkeleySETI/breakthrough/GBT/README.md

 ### How to perform a Doppler drift search

-We recently published a paper ([Enriquez et al. (2017)](http://blpd0.ssl.berkeley.edu/lband2017/Lband_BL_SETI_Submitted_Draft.pdf)) that outlines the Doppler drift search that we performed on a subsample of the L-band BL data from GBT.
+Two papers have been published on narrowband Doppler drift searches on Breakthrough listen data.
+[Enriquez et al. (2017)](http://seti.berkeley.edu/lband2017/) outlines the Doppler drift search technique, and reports technosignature limits for 692 stars at frequencies from 1.1 - 1.9 GHz from GBT.
 The code used to perform this search can be obtained at https://github.com/UCBerkeleySETI/turbo_seti - it's also still under active development as part of our search pipeline.
+In a Python environment you should be able to install it with `pip install turboSETI`.

-You can also browse through events and statistics detected as part of this analysis at https://seti.berkeley.edu/lband2017/
+[Price et al. (2019)](http://seti.berkeley.edu/listen2019/) analyzed 1327 stars from GBT and Parkes datasets.
+As well as the code, the data files for both of these searches are publicly available.

 ### How to apply ML to BL data